secretfader/www/content/blog/2019/parsing-validating-assembling-urls-rust/index.md

 slug = "parsing-validating-assembling-urls-rust"
-summary = "Why you should care about type-safe concepts instead of assembling string fragments.\n" title = "Parsing, Validating, and Assembling URLs in Rust"
+summary = "Why you should care about type-safe concepts instead of assembling string fragments.\n" title = "Parsing, Validating, and Assembling URLs in Rust" illustrationDescription = "Bright red Rust spreading across a metal surface, causing flecks of residual blue paint to fall off.
+Image courtesy of Jimmy Ofisia on Unsplash."
 +++

 These days, we hardly think about URLs.
 Popular content management tools